 “The Leeds Philharmonic Society is the senior choir in the city by date of foundation and by virtue of its continued and very distinguished programme sustained annually since 1870.”

-Leeds Philharmonic Chorus comprises over 125 singing members regularly performing at Leeds Town Hall.
-Performances are often jointly promoted with Leeds International Concert Season and the BBC.
+Leeds Philharmonic Chorus now comprises over 130 singing members regularly performing at Leeds Town Hall.
+Performances are often jointly promoted with the Leeds International Concert Season and the BBC.
 Repertoire is extensive, combining both tradition and innovation involving a constant quest for excellence as well as enterprise.

-The Society’s President is Dr Ingrid Roscoe the Lord Lieutenant of West Yorkshire.
+The Society’s President is Dame Ingrid Roscoe the Lord Lieutenant of West Yorkshire.

 In recent years the chorus has recorded works such as Stanford’s Stabat Mater and Te Deum for Chandos, Walton’s Gloria and Belshazzar’s Feast for Naxos and The Messiah for CMI Records (see links).